Diversify Your International Student Recruitment Strategies with Digital Marketing

 Meanwhile, the top 20 schools overall experienced similar levels of growth, despite including globally renowned institutions such as NYU and Berkeley:

-Ensuring Your School is Represented Accurately in International Markets
+Ensuring Accurate Representation in International Recruitment Markets

 Many agencies will take great care to learn as much as they can about your school, its facilities, and location, sometimes even visiting it in order to get a clearer picture of what you offer.
-However, when dealing with a third party there is always a danger that the information prospective students receive about your school can be diluted, miscommunicated, or lost in translation.

-This can lead to students being dissatisfied once they arrive at your school.
 For example, institutions in Canada and the more northern parts of the United States often experience difficulty with international students who were not prepared for the colder winter temperatures these areas experience.
 Other institutions might experience situations where students were misinformed about accommodation, or class sizes, or the amenities in the local area.

 While this is unintentional, it can have an impact on your student retention rates and harm your overall international reputation, with negative reviews impacting the amount of leads you can generate through word-of-mouth.
 It can also lead to increased administrative costs, as your staff spends an inordinate amount of time dealing with unhappy students.

 A comprehensive digital marketing strategy can give your staff more control of your message in international markets.
 Your website and social media content can serve as a valuable reference point for both students and agents themselves, allowing them to access accurate, up-to-date information about your location, facilities, and programs to quickly clear up any misconceptions.
-This will ensure that you only attract prospects who are a good fit for what your school has to offer.

 Example: This video from ILSC Vancouver is a great example of why digital marketing can be the best way to paint a clear picture of what students can expect at your school.
 Using the voices of current students to make their message more relatable, the school perfectly illustrates the climate, atmosphere, and facilities for international students available in the city.